Nexis-Network/homepage/content/docs/guides/node.md

 </CodeBlock>

 <Admonition type="note">
 A special `endpoint` connection option is appended to the connection string above: `options=endpoint%3D[endpoint_id]`.
-This option is used with Postgres clients such as `node-postgres` and `Postgres.js` that do not support Server Name Indication (SNI), which Exzo Network relies on to route incoming connections.
+This option is used with Postgres clients such as `node-postgres` and `Postgres.js` that do not support Server Name Indication (SNI), which Nexis Network relies on to route incoming connections.
 For more information, see [connection errors](/docs/connect/connection-errors).
 </Admonition>

 <Admonition type="important">
-To ensure the security of your data, never expose your Exzo Network credentials to the browser.
+To ensure the security of your data, never expose your Nexis Network credentials to the browser.
 </Admonition>

 ## Configure the Postgres client

-Add an `app.js` file to your project directory and add the following code snippet to connect to your Exzo Network database:
+Add an `app.js` file to your project directory and add the following code snippet to connect to your Nexis Network database:

 <CodeTabs labels={["node-postgres", "postgres.js"]}>